cisco-outshift-ai-agents/caipe-workshop-mars-colony/201-mission4.md

 docker run -it --network=host ghcr.io/cnoe-io/agent-chat-cli:stable
 ```

-## Note: When prompted for optional token, press enter.
+## Note: When prompted for optional token, press enter ⏎.
 ![chatcli token](images/chat-cli-token.png)

 This should open a CLI chat client.
 You can now interact with the supervisor agent.